|

 - not represent an increase of another pre-existing psychiatric disorder.

 Menstrual tension headaches are typically only mildly or moderately painful but can last from at least thirty minutes up to several days.
-They feel like a pressure band around the head and are typically not made worse by physical activity.Menstrual migraines, generally more severe and longer-lasting than other migraine headaches, typically occur two days before the start of bleeding until three days after.
+They feel like a pressure band around the head and are typically not made worse by physical activity.Menstrual migraines, generally more severe and longer-lasting than other migraine headaches, typically occur two days before the start of bleeding until three days after and symptoms include- dull to severe throbbing or pounding pain on one or both sides of the head that can also affect the face or neck

 - sensitivity to light, sound and smell